Fire Watchers Memorial

 Alongside Peckham is the tomb of Archbishop William Warham (1503-1532) friend of Erasmus and Holbein, and the last pre-Reformation archbishop.
 He supervised the coronation of Henry VIII and conducted the service for his marriage to his first wife Catherine of Aragon.
 Warham presided over the Convocation of 1532 that gave approval to Henry VIII’s Act of the Submission of the Clergy, finally conceding that the Crown was the ultimate authority in all matters ecclesiastical.
 It seems apt, or ironic perhaps, that the Warham should be buried in the place where Becket’s murder took place.
 It was Becket who, with his death and martyrdom, had defeated Henry II’s attempt 360 years earlier, to achieve the same ends.

-The fifteenth century York Royal Window (c.1480) on the north side of the Transept is best viewed from the vantage point of the Pulpitum steps (next stop).
+The fifteenth century York Royal Window (c.1480) on the north side of the Transept is best viewed from the vantage point of the X Pulpitum steps.

 The modern Coronation Window (1954) on the west side of the transept was presented by the freemasons of Kent to mark the coronation of Elizabeth II in 1953.